 In short, document standards minimize errors, reduce cost and improve productivity.

-Document standards are guidelines containing the related details involved for document development and include coverage of topics such as:
+Document standards and templates provide details required aid in document development and include topics such as:

 - Scope of work